 Among the notable world premieres that our fellow scriveners loved: Mama Metal, a Humanitas-developed, meta-theatrical comedy by Sigrid Gilmer at IAMA Theatre Company (at Atwood Village Theatre).
 “This play made me laugh out loud, said MILDRED LEWIS, whose own play Dedications was slated – B.C. – for the Company of Angels’ 2020 Los Angeles Short Play Festival – It’s all ReLAtional.
 “I love comedy that goes there,” said Lewis.
 “And Gilmer’s play is a much-needed addition to the mother/daughter canon from a unique African American perspective.”
 DIANA BURBANO, whose Fabulous Monsters was postponed at Playwrights Arena, agreed.
 “I really rocked to Mama Metal.
 I love watching women work outside comfortable norms, challenging the viewer and making them uncomfortable,” said Burbano, who also applauded Las Mujeres Del Mar (The Women of the Sea) by Janine Salinas Schoenberg at Playwrights Arena.
 The Spanish Prayer Book by ANGELA J. DAVIS at The Road Theatre Company topped VINCENT TERRELL DURHAM’s list of the season’s best world premieres.
 Durham had followed the play from its inception at Antaeus Playwrights Lab to a reading at The Road, then on to a full production at the latter.
 “It was inspiring to see a theatre company have faith in a new work by a fellow Southern California playwright and put all their resources behind it,” said Durham, whose own play The Fertile River, was selected, B.C., to be part of the 2020 Great Plains Theatre Conference.
 “This was my very first invite to a theatre conference.
 The bright side is that the invites will be carried over to 2021.”
 JENNIE WEBB, co-founder of the Los Angeles Female Playwrights Initiative (LAFPI), had nothing but love for E.M.
 LEWIS’s How the Light Gets In at Pasadena’s Boston Court, calling the play “amazing and surprising.”
 “The production was so gorgeous and, at the same time, really simple,” said Webb.
 JONATHAN JOSEPHSON, whose adaptation of Randy Newman’s Faust: The Concert at the Soraya Center for the Performing Arts was postponed due to COVID-19, also had special praise for Lewis’s play, calling it “life-affirming, positive without being preachy, hilarious and heartbreaking.”
 “I admire all of Ellen’s stuff, but this was a truly special play and production,” said Josephson, adding, “My wife (a chemist and tough critic) was there, and she loved it, too.”
 Lewis’s Apple Season also had a glowing run at Moving Arts, one of only two NNPN Rolling World Premiere productions in LA last season.
 (The second, Herland by Grace McLeod, ran at the Greenway Court Theatre.)
 Lewis’s twin productions “showed the diversity of her work and how two theatres approached new works in a supportive way with imaginative technical and design choices,” said JEANETTE FARR-HARKINS.
 ALEX ALPHARAOH was moved by Christine Hamilton-Schmidt’s Charlotte Stay Close at Ensemble Studio Theatre/LA.
 Alpharaoh’s O-Dogg: An Angeleno Take on Othello, an adaptation of Shakespeare’s tragedy set in 1992, during the Los Angeles Riots, was on the runway at EST/LA, B.C.
 ALETA BARTHELL loved San Diego Rep’s production of HERBERT SIGÜENZA’s Bad Hombres/Good Wives, a loose, unapologetically riotous adaptation of Molière’s The School for Wives.
 “This was such a fun show that brought together two cultures in a joyous way,” said Barthell, whose play Window of Shame is a finalist for the National Playwrights Conference at the O’Neill Theater Center, to be held online this year.
-THELMA DE CASTRO hailed the musical 33 1/3 House of Dreams by JONATHAN ROSENBERG and Stan Ross, also at San Diego Rep. The musical, about LA’s legendary Gold Star Recording Studios, producer of more than 100 Top 40 hits from the 1950s through the 1970s, reportedly set a revenue record for musicals produced at the downtown theatre.
+THELMA DE CASTRO hailed the musical 33 1/3 House of Dreams by JONATHAN ROSENBERG and Brad Ross, also at San Diego Rep. The musical, about LA’s legendary Gold Star Recording Studios, producer of more than 100 Top 40 hits from the 1950s through the 1970s, reportedly set a revenue record for musicals produced at the downtown theatre.
 “This play literally rocked me!” said De Castro.
-“It’s the story of Stan Ross’s father, Bob Ross, who produced hits such as ‘You’ve Lost That Lovin’ Feeling’ and ‘La Bamba’ that we all treasure.
-Stan, Jonathan’s dentist, mentioned to Jonathan that he had a story, and the two of them persevered to get this outstanding show produced.”
+“It’s the story of Brad Ross’s father, Stan Ross, who produced hits such as ‘You’ve Lost That Lovin’ Feeling’ and ‘La Bamba’ that we all treasure.
+Brad, Jonathan’s dentist, mentioned to Jonathan that he had a story, and the two of them persevered to get this outstanding show produced.”

 And then came COVID-19, halting the season, sending writers and producers alike scrambling, nervous but hopeful, to retool for an online environment.
 Arising from the ashes was a patchwork of Zoom readings, panels, productions and classes.
 First out the virtual gate (by this writer’s reckoning) was Breath of Fire Latina Theater Ensemble, based in downtown Santa Ana, the corazón of Orange County, with an experimental reading of DIANA BURBANO’s Sapience on March 17, less than a week following the formal closure of theatres such as South Coast Rep, where Burbano is a teaching artist.
 Having achieved liftoff, Breath of Fire then turned around to help other writers and companies online, sharing freely what they’d learned.